Sajzad/user_management/README.md

 # User Management API with DRF

-This Django project demonstrates how to use custom middleware, permissions, and serializers to manage API access based on user roles.
+This project demonstrates how to use custom middleware, permissions, and serializers to manage API access based on user roles.
 It also includes Swagger for API documentation.

-## Features

-- Custom authentication using tokens
-- Custom middleware to log request details
-- Different serializers and permissions based on HTTP methods
-- Swagger for API documentation

 ## Setup